Year 1 Attack Defend Shoot Unit 2 Lesson 3

 Starter Activity

-• “Bounce & Catch” – Bounce the ball once and catch it.
+• Bounce & Catch – Bounce the ball once and catch it.

-• “Dribble 5” – Bounce the ball one-handed 5 times (or bounce and catch 5 times if needed), then move on.
+• Dribble 5 – Bounce the ball five times with one hand (or bounce and catch five times if needed), then carry on moving.

 Skill Development - Bouncing the Ball to Self

-Encourage pupils to try:
+Encourage them to try:

-• Bouncing and catching.
+• Bouncing and catching

-• Dribbling continuously.
+• Dribbling continuously

-• Passing the ball from one hand to the other.
+• Passing the ball from one hand to the other

-Switch Equipment: After a short practice time, call “Change. ” The children must place their ball down and select a different type of ball to experiment with.
+Switch Equipment: After a short time, say “Change,” and children place their ball down and choose a different type of ball to try.

 A guideline image demonstrating this lesson plan content